Paul-Andrew/VIN-API/README.md

 `http://127.0.0.1:8000/docs`

 ## Notes and to do
  - While testing, I ran into the VPIC API going down for maintenance late at night.
-This appears as an API response with status 307.
+It might be a good idea to mock the api in testing, or download the offline DB and refresh it periodically, especially if high availability is a goal.
  - Consider the size in RAM of the SQLite database and potential Parquet files when loading large numbers of VINs.
 It may be worth while to write the database to file and implement streaming for export.
  -